kyte-one/airlyftone-docs/docs/campaign/quests/indexers.md

 ![Indexer Types](../../images/indexTypes.png)

-- Expand the basic details option to enter the Title, Description, and Entries.
+- Expand the basic details option to enter the Title, Description, cFuel and XP.
 It is advisable to elaborate on the title and description so that participants have a much greater understanding of the task.

+- Then expand 'Task Condition and Recurrence' option to set the task frequency and task conditions.
+    - 'Task Frequency' determines how often users can complete a task.
+There are four options:
+        - **None:** The task can only be completed once.
+        - **Daily:** The task resets daily at midnight.
+        - **Weekly:** The task resets at the start of every week.
+        - **Monthly:** The task resets at the start of every month.

+    - 'Task Conditions' determines if a user can perform a task or not.
+There are four options:
+        - **Task Completed:** It only allows a user to perform a task if he has either completed or not completed another task.
+        - **Date:** It only allows user to perform a task before or after the set date.
+        - **Max Participants:** The task is locked after a certain number of users have completed it.

-- Secondly, select the type of blockchain on which you want to create this on-chain decentralized action. i.e. EVM, Dotsama, or any upcoming blockchains.
+- After that, select the type of blockchain on which you want to create this on-chain decentralized action. i.e. EVM, Dotsama, or any upcoming blockchains.
 - Next, select the Blockchain for the participant's wallet, the network on which a participant will be performing the on-chain task.

 ![Index Basic](../../images/IndexBasic.png)